Here are answers to some common questions.

 - Any other relevant details (useful information that you can provide beforehand)

-- If you wish to have a no-risk sample edit, then you can email the document to me and I will send back the sample.
+- If you would like to have a no-risk sample edit, you can email the document to me and I will send back an edited sample.
 If you decide to hire me, the time I spent on the sample edit will be added to the cost of the whole project.

 - I provide a quotation.
 We can then discuss whether we are a good match.